 Why It Works

-- Using a combination of different tomatoes adds lots of color and a better balance of tomato flavor.
+- Using ripe, peak-season tomatoes and a combination of different varieties add lots of color and a better balance of tomato flavor.

 - Skipping the pre-salting step prevents excess liquid from seeping out of the tomatoes.